C Container Collection (CCC)

 Note the reverse end of a range may be equivalent to the reverse beginning or NULL.
 Functions that obtain ranges treat the reverse end as an exclusive bound and therefore it is undefined to access this element.

-◆ ccc_result_msg()
+◆ CCC_result_message()

-char const * ccc_result_msg ( ccc_result res)
+char const * CCC_result_message ( CCC_Result result)

 Obtain a string message with a description of the error returned from a container operation, possible causes, and possible fixes to such error.